This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Australia – Singapore

 According to the Australian Minister for Trade, Tourism and Investment Dan Tehan, the planned travel and vaccine bubble between Singapore and Australia is more likely to happen towards the end of 2021.
 Among others, the planned vaccine bubble will involve quarantine-free travel by way of mutual recognition of health and vaccination certificates.
+Australia is also in talks to set up quarantine-free travel bubbles with the UK, US, Japan, South Korea, and Pacific islands such as Fiji for the fully vaccinated.

 Bahrain – the UAE